kubernetes-sigs/kind/site/content/docs/user/quick-start.md

 * HTTPS_PROXY or https_proxy
 * NO_PROXY or no_proxy

-**Note**: If you set a proxy it would be used for all the connections requests.
+**Note**: If you set a proxy it would be used for all the connection requests.
 It's important that you define what addresses doesn't need to be proxied with the NO_PROXY variable, typically you should avoid to proxy your docker network range `NO_PROXY=172.17.0.0/16`

 ### Exporting Cluster Logs